JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 + Optional Monitoring Editor Window.
 + Improved tutorial how to create a custom UI Controller.
 + Add custom types for monitored arrays and other collections.
++ Better separation of API and internal logic.
 + Add to OpenUPM